kschan0214/QSM_Consensus_Paper_Example_Code/README.md

 ### Data organization

-The data should be organised in the following way after the above operations
+The following tree diagram illustrates the directory structure of how the data are organised after running all the scripts provided in the code directory “QSM_Consensus_Paper_Example_Code/”.
+The content of the different directories is mentioned after the comment “%” symbol.
+Note that similar directories exist under the “/derivatives/SEPIA/SIEMENS/” and “/derivatives/SEPIA/PHILIPS/” as under “/derivatives/SEPIA/GE/”.

 ```
   QSM_Consensus_Paper_Example_DICOM_Code/
   |-- QSM_CONSENSUS_DATA.zip                      % zip file containing all DICOM images
   |-- protocols                                   % Protocol text files
   |-- QSM_Consensus_Paper_Example_Code            % containing all the scripts
+  |   |-- doc                                     % Containing manual to use the Example data
   |   |-- From_DICOM_zip_file_to_SEPIA_ready      % Scripts for preparing QSM_CONSENSUS_DATA.zip to NIfTI images
-  |   |-- SEPIA_Standard_Pipeline                 % SEPIA pipeline config files for Standard
-  |   |-- SEPIA_Alternative1_Pipeline             % SEPIA pipeline config files for Alternative 1 (MEDI)
+  |   |-- SEPIA_Pipeline_FANSI 			              % SEPIA pipeline config files with FANSI recon
-  |   `-- SEPIA_Alternative2_Pipeline             % SEPIA pipeline config files for Alternative 2 (FANSI)
+  |   `-- SEPIA_Pipeline_MEDI 			              % SEPIA pipeline config files with MEDI recon
   |-- raw                                         % folder containing all DICOM images, sorted by vendors
   |-- converted                                   % dcm2niix output
   |   |-- GE